 Dylan's house.
 The hypnotist starts to put Dylan under...and he has a vision of himself in a different era, like maybe the '20s or '30s.
 He's standing near a railroad track, and a train has just arrived.
 Suddenly his phone rings, and he's jarred out of his hypnotic state.
 It turns out to be an annoying sales call, and the hypnotist chastises herself for forgetting to turn off the phone.
 Dylan tells her about the vision he had, and she says they'll try another "regression" tomorrow.

 The Walsh house.
-Warren is spending the night at the Walsh house (not sure how that came about) and he haughtily complains that when he visited Cornell, they put him up in a luxury hotel with 24 hour room service.
+Warren is spending the night at the Walsh house (not sure how that came about) and he haughtily complains that when he visited Cornell, they put him up in a luxury hotel with twenty-four hour room service.
 Brandon wryly tells him there's a bag of chips in his desk drawer.
 Warren laughs at him for still living with his parents and says if Papa Walsh's balding head is any indication, he too is destined to be hairless at an early age.
 Haha!
 Valerie enters the room in her bathrobe and Warren just stares at her, completely transfixed.
 Brandon introduces them, and Valerie just murmurs, "Cute" before she flounces back to her room and dials Ray's motel room in Reno.
 He picks up, but once he realizes who he's talking to, he snarks that he has nothing to say to her and hangs up.

 The Peach Pit.
 The mangy looking lead singer of Bloody Rouge is ranting (in an atrociously over exaggerated Australian accent) to Nat that he can never get a hold of Valerie.
-Elsewhere in the diner, Ahn-drea, Clare, and Donna are joking about the lack of sex of in their lives (in Donna's case it's self-inflicted).
+Elsewhere in the diner, Ahn-drea, Clare, and Donna are joking about the lack of sex of in their lives (of course, in Donna's case it's self-inflicted).
 Ahn-drea reports that her failed marriage is improving little by little, then plants the seed that she's becoming more open to the idea of moving to Idaho.
 Yay!!
 Hurray!!
 Woot woot!!
 Mangy Guy walks over to their table, leers at Clare, and grosses her out further when he starts flirting.
 A few seconds later, Valerie enters the diner, and Mangy Guy puts his flirting on hold to rush over to her.
 She quickly introduces herself to him as Kristen McDougall and tells him that Valerie is unavailable...forever.
 Mangy Guy gets upset and complains that Valerie booked his band and now has to pay them, then natters about how someone will "bloody well pay for this...bloody big time".

 After Dark.
 David is wearing a stupid hat and playing hip-hop-lite music with his DJ equipment.
 Juwan remarks that he's pretty good for a white guy, and David chuckles and says he may be white but he ain't vanilla.
 LOL - yes you are, David.
+You're as vanilla as vanilla can be.
 Juwan joins him for a few minutes, but then has to leave for his Peach Pit shift, so the two agree to meet up later for a final sound check.
 David hands him a stack of flyers promoting hip-hop night just as Steve enters, and when Juwan is safely out of earshot, he irritably snaps, "You might as well take an ad out in the Bloods and Crips newsletter."
 He then tells David he's on his own with the event...but David doesn't look too broken up, since it's never been clear what Steve was actually contributing to the effort anyway.